flowchart LR

 - A method — the anchored dependency graph — that traces how one design choice constrains the rest.

 The framework explains failures and generates design alternatives.
 Together, these components give you a vocabulary for describing any networked system, reasoning tools for predicting system behavior, and a method for producing new designs when environmental constraints shift.
+The framework is a design tool, distinct from a protocol catalog (a chapter-per-protocol walkthrough of TCP, DNS, and BGP belongs in an introductory course) and distinct from a layered description in the OSI tradition — it cuts across layers, because the same invariant questions arise at every layer.
+It is a design tool: given any system, answer four questions, trace their dependencies, and you can predict its failure modes and generate its alternatives.

 Three intellectual traditions underpin this framework.
-Wiener’s cybernetic program [Wiener, 1948] identified the feedback loop as the organizing principle of adaptive systems — the foundation of our Closed-loop reasoning principle.
-Saltzer, Reed, and Clark’s end-to-end arguments [Saltzer et al., 1984] formalized where functionality belongs in layered architectures — the question our Interface invariant and Decision placement principle address.
-Shannon’s information theory [Shannon, 1948] established fundamental limits on what any observer can learn about a noisy channel — the constraint that shapes every system’s State invariant, because measurement signals are always partial and delayed.
+Wiener’s cybernetic program (Wiener 1948) identified the feedback loop as the organizing principle of adaptive systems — the foundation of our Closed-loop reasoning principle.
+Saltzer, Reed, and Clark’s end-to-end arguments (Saltzer et al. 1984) formalized where functionality belongs in layered architectures — the question our Interface invariant and Decision placement principle address.
+Shannon’s information theory (Shannon 1948) established fundamental limits on what any observer can learn about a noisy channel — the constraint that shapes every system’s State invariant, because measurement signals are always partial and delayed.
 This book’s contribution is the specific four-invariant decomposition, the anchored dependency graph as an analytical tool, and the separation of invariants from principles as a pedagogical structure for teaching networked systems.

 2.2 A Motivating Example: What Happens When You Load a Web Page